nevermined-io/app_docs/docs/tutorials/builders/09-distribute.md

 <p align="center"><img src="/images/tutorials/builders/ai-service-details.png" width="600"/></p>

-## Promote your AI services via Embeddable Widgets
+## Promote your AI agents via Embeddable Widgets

 Nevermined provides embeddable widgets that Builders can use to promote their AI services in their own app or website.
 Just click on the three dots icon and select "Edit Widget".